AlanRostem/TurboTrooper/turbo-trooper-rebalance-ideas.md

 - Power-Ups added and can be found in crates
 - Spike Trap and other contraptions cannot be disabled by Blast Cannon anymore.
 Storm Mod attacks can do this now
+- Weapons have a new "Charged Attack" that requires some Momentum to perform

 # Game Mechanics Changes